SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2005-12-31-cedric-halfElfRanger.md

 > FIRST IN, LAST OUT.

-<BR><I>It was common knowledge that once the bell tolled, the vampires oft scattered, eager to partake of the young humans when boozy and agreeable.
-STRAUD's comment was hardly a threat.</i>
+<BR><I>It was common knowledge that once the bell tolled midnight, the vampires oft scattered, eager to locate prey when boozy and agreeable.
+STRAUD's comment was hardly a threat; he had no complaint.</i>

-<i>The foyer is dimly lit with candles and a dusty chandelier.</i>
+<i>The foyer is dimly lit with candles and a dusty chandelier.
+The flames waver, struggling against the wind, but they do not go out.
+STRAUD shuts the door behind his guests.</i>

 #### STRAUD